Circumcision Aftercare: Healing Timeline, Warning Signs, and When to Call a Doctor

 Can Circumcision Affect Future Sexual Function or Sensitivity?

 Circumcision can affect future sexual function or sensitivity, but outcomes vary.
-While some report decreased sensitivity, others experience no change or enhanced pleasure.
-Individual healing and personal factors greatly influence these potential effects post-procedure.
+Some report decreased sensitivity, others experience no change or enhanced pleasure.
+Individual healing and personal factors play a significant role in these potential effects.

 How Should I Clean the Area During Healing?